Freelancers spend a lot of their time inside inboxes. Email is more than a part of freelancing – it’s what freelancers use most of the time!

 2. Check Your Email in Batches

-3. Don’t Be Afraid to Politely Leave Questions Unanswered
+3. Don’t Be Afraid to Leave Questions Unanswered Politely

 If they want you to teach them some fancy concept or answer a complex question, consider referring them to an article, wiki page, or site devoted to the topic.